Gantt is one of the view modes available on Placker, and the most used format of showing the schedule of a project.

 The dates of the Gantt chart above were created automatically using the planned dates of each card.

 The Gantt chart can be customized by clicking Set layout, order, color, and zoom.
-The following Gantt chart is from the same project as shown before, but with a List by member layout and Week zoom.

 With a Gantt chart, you will be able to view the project's end date and answer questions such as "which are the tasks that will be done today?".